TC-Gaming/Survey-2015-Results/README.md

 Noted!

-### Are you happy with the frequency of organized events?
+### Are you happy with the frequency of organised events?

 * Only 38% were happy with the frequency of the events we organise
 * 62% were either indifferent of feel we need more